-Claim: Actor James Woods observed and reported four hijackers making a trial run on an airline flight before the
+Claim: Actor James Woods observed and reported four suspicious men possibly making a hijacking trial run on an airline flight before the 9/11 attacks.

 Origins: A great deal of "What if?" soul-searching and hand-wringing follows in the wake of any disaster.
 Should we have foreseen it coming?
 Would lives and property have been saved if we had taken preventive measures?
 Did we miss signs we should have noticed, or ignore signs we should have heeded?